Tok-ra/dvz_wmac/README.md

 ## Workflow to generate new models
 ### EHM model
-1. zonation file
+#### 1. zonation file
    //the original file was sent by Nazmul Hasan on 06/28/2018 as "new_grid_ehm_89x93x330_original.zon" this zonation is for past leak simulations//
    Based on this Intera's refined zoantion file.
 Two zonation files are created for EHM model
    1. pre_hanford: "wma_c_pre_hanford_ehm_89x93x330.zon", this is replace all tanks and backfills with H1
    2. pc,op,oppc:  "wma_c_oppc_hanford_ehm_89x93x330.zon",this is the same as Intera's file
+   ###   3. do we need prepare seperated one to distingguish pre/op???

-2. boundary condtions
+#### 2. boundary condtions
+   The revisions are based on two differences between the fine and coarse model
+   a. the fine scale model is thiner than coarse model
+	  fine scale model z = [110,209.99]
+	  coarse scale model z = [95,211]
+      This requires change the reference points for intial condtion, side condtions
+   b. the z index changed
+	  fine scale model z = [1,89]
+	  coarse scale model z = [1,330]
+	  This requires change anything related to Z index

+   1. revision for Initial Condition (IC)
+	  For coarse scale model, the WL is 122.25, minimum z is 95 IC is set using two condtions, saturated part and unsaturated part "Aqueous Pressure,325106.932,Pa,,,,,-9793.52,1/m,1,89,1,93,1,17,
+            Aqueous Pressure, 73000.,Pa,,,,,-97.9352,1/m,1,89,1,93,18,95,"
+      z[17] = 122.75m, dx[17]= 0.5 z[17]-0.5*dx[17] = 122.25

+      The idea

+   	  For fine scale model, the WL is 122.25, minimum z is 110
+	  325106.932+

    the boundary condtions was revised from MLR'and ZFZ's coarse scale model setup
-###   3. do we need prepare seperated one to distingguish pre/op???